aaronaddleman/aaronaddleman-academic/content/project/k8-on-rpi/index.md

 I then went on to configure the other PIs to have static IP addresses.
 It really helps to have these in sequential order.
 Just makes things super simple.
 I choose the following number convention:

-### networking

-All of my networking or routing was done with [rak8s-metallb](https://github.com/aaronaddleman/rak8s-metallb) which involves updating the configuration yaml file with your reserved IP address pool.

-more on this below...

 ### setup

 Downloaded the [Raspian OS Arm 64bit](https://downloads.raspberrypi.org/raspios_arm64/images/) version as Kubernetes needs this for operation.
 The steps you want to complete on the raspian os, they are as follows: